Google Translate Disclaimer

 Fundraising

-Work with students and schools councils to ensure fundraising activities are consistent with positive health messages provided in classroom lessons:
+Work with school council to ensure fundraising activities support healthy habits and are consistent with positive health messages provided in classroom learning.
+Ideas for fundraising include:

 Rewards and Celebrations